malramsay64/phd-thesis/05_Crystal_Melting/results.md

 has undergone the phase transition.
-This only possible explanation for this transition to occur so quickly is some highly co-ordinated rearrangements.
+This only possible explanation for this transition to occur so quickly is through highly co-ordinated rearrangements.
+A defect propagating through a solid material has been studied in amorphous materials [@Tondl2014] and in other phase transitions. [@Allain1986;@Burakovsky2000] What makes this transition interesting is the p2gg structure can lower it's potential energy far faster by undergoing a solid state phase transition than by melting.

-Another feature of the transition, is that after the initial transformation, there are periods of no change followed by short periods of quick change, resulting in a stepped pattern
+A characteristic feature of the transition, is that after the initial transformation, there are periods of no change followed by short periods of quick change.
+Giving a stepped pattern between
----between \num{1e7} and \num{3e7} timesteps in @fig:solid_state_transition.
+\num{1e7} and \num{3e7} timesteps in @fig:solid_state_transition.

 <div id="fig:solid_state_transition_structure" class="subfigures">